 Quiet New Year gives breathing room after UK-EU Brexit split

-A steady trickle of trucks is rolling off ferries and trains at either end of the English Channel after a seismic overnight shift in relations between the European Union and Britain
+A steady trickle of trucks is rolling off ferries and trains on both sides of the English Channel after a seismic overnight shift in relations between the European Union and Britain

-LONDON -- A steady trickle of trucks rolled off ferries and trains on either side of the English Channel on Friday, a quiet New Year’s Day after a seismic overnight shift in relations between the European Union and Britain.
+LONDON -- A steady trickle of trucks rolled off ferries and trains on both sides of the English Channel on Friday, a quiet New Year’s Day after a seismic overnight shift in relations between the European Union and Britain.

 The busy goods route between southeast England and northwest France is on the front line of changes now that the U.K. has fully left the economic embrace of the 27-nation bloc, the final stage of Brexit.

-“For the majority of trucks they won’t even notice the difference,” said John Keefe, spokesman for Eurotunnel, the railway tunnel that carries vehicles under the Channel.
+“For the majority of trucks, they won’t even notice the difference,” said John Keefe, spokesman for Eurotunnel, which transports vehicles under the Channel.
 “There was always the risk that if this happened at a busy time then we could run into some difficulties, but it’s happening overnight on a bank holiday and a long weekend.”

 Britain left the European bloc’s vast single market for people, goods and services at 11 p.m.
-London time, midnight in Brussels, on Thursday, in the biggest single economic change the country has experienced since World War II.
-A new U.K.-EU trade deal will bring new restrictions and red tape, but for British Brexit supporters, it means reclaiming national independence from the EU and its web of rules.
+London time on New Year's Eve, in the biggest single economic change the country has experienced since World War II.
+A new U.K.-EU trade deal will bring restrictions and red tape, but for British Brexit supporters, it means reclaiming national independence from the EU and its web of rules.

-Prime Minister Boris Johnson, whose support for Brexit helped push the country out of the EU, called it “an amazing moment for this country.”
+Prime Minister Boris Johnson called it “an amazing moment for this country.”

 “We have our freedom in our hands, and it is up to us to make the most of it,” he said in a New Year’s video message.

+In the subdued streets of London — which voted strongly to remain in the EU in Britain's 2016 membership referendum — there was little enthusiasm for Brexit.

+“I think it is a disaster, among many disasters this year,” said Matt Steel, a doctor.
+“It is a crappy deal.
+I don’t really see any positives in it, to be honest.”

-The break comes 11 months after a political Brexit that left the two sides in the limbo of a “transition period” in which EU rights and rules continued to apply to Britain.
+The break comes 11 months after a political Brexit that left the two sides in a “transition period” in which EU rights and rules continued to apply to Britain.

-The trade agreement sealed on Christmas Eve after months of tense negotiations ensures that Britain and the EU can continue to buy and sell goods without tariffs or quotas.
+The trade agreement sealed on Christmas Eve after months of tense negotiations ensures that the two sides can continue to buy and sell goods without tariffs or quotas.
 But companies face sheaves of new costs and paperwork, including customs declarations and border checks.

 The English Channel port of Dover and the Eurotunnel braced for delays as the new measures were introduced.

-The vital supply route was snarled for days after France closed its border to U.K. truckers for 48 hours last week in response to a fast-spreading variant of the virus identified in England.
+The vital supply route was snarled after France closed its border to U.K. truckers for 48 hours during Christmas week in response to a fast-spreading variant of the virus identified in England.
+Some 15,000 truckers needed emergency virus tests just to get into France, a process that left many stuck in their trucks for days.

-The British government insisted that “the border systems and infrastructure we need are in place, and we are ready for the U.K.’s new start.”
+“Brexit ... is not a synonym for congestion, as we say in English, nor a synonym for traffic disruption, but everyone must do their work,” said Jean-Marc Puissesseau, president of the Ports of Calais and Boulogne-Sur-Mer.

+Jean Marc Thillier, director of customs for the region, warned that the border faced a “trial by fire” when traffic picks up after the holiday weekend.

-New checks were also in place across the Irish Sea.
+Brexit also brought new checks across the Irish Sea.
 A dozen trucks rolled off the first ferry to arrive at Dublin Port from Wales before dawn, clearing the new customs inspections without delays.

-“We have avoided the kind of dramatic disruption of a no trade deal Brexit, but that doesn’t mean that things aren’t changing very fundamentally, because they are,” said Irish Foreign Minister Simon Coveney.

 “We’re now going to see the 80 billion euros ($97 billion) worth of trade across the Irish Sea between Britain and Ireland disrupted by an awful lot more checks and declarations, and bureaucracy and paperwork, and cost and delay.”